gruntjs/grunt-contrib-watch/README.md

 #### Why is the watch devouring all my memory?
 Likely because of an enthusiastic pattern trying to watch thousands of files.
 Such as `'**/*.js'` but forgetting to exclude the `node_modules` folder with `'!node_modules/**/*.js'`.
 Try grouping your files within a subfolder or be more explicit with your file matching pattern.

+#### Why spawn as child processes as a default?
+The goal of this watch task is as files are changed, run tasks as if they were triggered by the user themself.
+Each time a user runs `grunt` a process is spawned and tasks are ran in succession.
+In an effort to keep the experience consistent and continualy produce expected results, this watch task spawns tasks as child processes by default.

+Sandboxing task runs also allows this watch task to run more stable over long periods of time.
+As well as more efficiently with more complex tasks and file structures.

+Spawning does cause a performance hit (usually 500ms for most environments).
+It also cripples tasks that rely on the watch task to share the context with each subsequent run (i.e., reload tasks).
+If you would like a faster watch task or need to share the context please set the `nospawn` option to `true`.
+Just be aware that with this option enabled, the watch task is more prone to failure.

 ## Release History

+ * 2013-02-26   v0.3.0   nospawn option added to run tasks without spawning as child processes.
+Watch emits 'watch' events upon files being triggered with grunt.event.
+Completion time in seconds and date/time shown after tasks ran.
+Negate file patterns fixed.
+Tasks debounced individually to handle simultaneous triggering for multiple targets.
+Errors handled better and viewable with --stack cli option.
+Code complexity reduced making the watch task code easier to read.
  * 2013-02-14   v0.2.0   First official release for Grunt 0.4.0.
  * 2013-01-17   v0.2.0rc7   Updating grunt/gruntplugin dependencies to rc6.
 Changing in-development grunt/gruntplugin dependency versions from tilde version ranges to specific versions.
  * 2013-01-08   v0.2.0rc5   Updating to work with grunt v0.4.0rc5.